Graph Representation-based Model Poisoning on the Heterogeneous Internet of Agents: Performance Evaluation

 \section{Performance Evaluation}

-This section discusses the experimental evaluation of the proposed GRMP attack.
-To evaluate the effectiveness and stealthiness of the GRMP attack, we conduct experiments based on text understanding and classification tasks.
-The experiments employ the AG News dataset \cite{zhang2015character}, a widely used benchmark dataset containing four-class news articles (world, science, sports, and business) with 120,000 training samples and 7,600 test samples.
-We simulate an FL-enabled IoA environment with six LLM agents, where two agents are controlled by attackers.
-Training proceeds for 20 communication rounds, with each agent performing five local training epochs per round using DistilBERT as the base model.
-DistilBERT is a distilled version of BERT that retains 97\% of BERT's language understanding capabilities while being 40\% smaller and 60\% faster, making it particularly suitable for deployment in resource-constrained wireless environments \cite{pokhrel2025harnessing}.
-Meanwhile, the edge server employs a dynamic DiSim-defense mechanism that can set an adaptive detection threshold based on the statistical properties of the received updates \cite{han2024fedsecurity}.
-This defense approach identifies malicious updates by dynamically adjusting the detection threshold to detect updates that deviate significantly from the expected similarity patterns.
-The GRMP attack targets the LLM agents' understanding capabilities for heterogeneous text data.
-Specifically, the attackers aim to manipulate the LLM agents to misclassify business articles containing financial keywords (e.g., stock, market, earnings, and profit) as sports news articles.
+To evaluate the effectiveness and stealthiness of the proposed GRMP attack, we conduct extensive experiments based on two LLM models and three attack methods.
+We use the AG News dataset \cite{zhang2015character}, a widely used benchmark consisting of four news categories (world, science, sports, and business), with 120,000 training samples and 7,600 test samples.
+We simulate an FFT-enabled IoA system with seven LLM agents, among which two are compromised by attackers.
+Training is performed for 50 communication rounds, where each agent runs five local epochs per round using DistilBERT (67M) \cite{sanh2019distilbert} or Pythia (160M) \cite{biderman2023pythia} as the pretrained base model.
+To simulate heterogeneous (non-iid) data distributions, we employ a Dirichlet distribution with the hyperparameter \( \mu = 0.3 \).
+We adopt a standard LoRA configuration with rank $r = 8$, scaling factor $\alpha = 16$, and dropout rate $ p=0.1 $.

-Fig.~\ref{fig:performance} depicts the impact of GRMP attack on the learning accuracy and attack success rate (ASR) over 20 communication rounds by ten repeated experiments.
-Learning accuracy reflects the overall classification performance of the global LLM agent, whereas the ASR quantifies the proportion of targeted business news articles that are misclassified, indicating the effectiveness of the GRMP attack.
-The attack follows a two-phase strategy aligned with adversarial planning.
-In the learning phase, attackers deliberately maintain a minimal ASR below 3\% while establishing credibility as legitimate agents.
-Once benign feature patterns have been sufficiently captured through successive rounds, the attack phase is activated and the ASR rises to about 62\%.
-Meanwhile, the global model sustains a learning accuracy of approximately 82\%, demonstrating GRMP's ability to preserve overall system performance while selectively corrupting targeted behavior.
-Such performance preservation is crucial for attack sustainability, as substantial performance degradation could directly expose the attackers.

-Fig.~\ref{fig:similarity} illustrates the temporal evolution of cosine similarity for each LLM agent over 20 communication rounds.
-Despite the defense mechanism employing a dynamic threshold, the evolution of similarity metric demonstrates that attackers consistently stay above the adaptive threshold throughout the training process.
-This result validates that GRMP can exploit the fundamental assumption gap of the DiSim-defense mechanisms.
-Through learning relational structures among benign updates via graph representation learning, GRMP attackers generate updates that remain statistically indistinguishable from benign updates, effectively mimicking the natural similarity decline observed in legitimate LLM agents.